 The Rent Service will also consider the size of the property and the needs of the claimant and his or her family.
 If the property is considered too large, the Rent Service will also compare rents of smaller properties that would better suit the needs of the claimant and his or her family.
 If the rent is considered too high or the property too large, the rent officer will advise the local authority that they must pay Housing Benefit based on a lower rent than the landlord is charging.

-The law says that Housing Benefit must be paid in arrears and payment will be made every four weeks.
+The Housing Benefit must be paid in arrears, and payment will be made every four weeks.
+This means that there will be 13 payments per year even if the rent is due monthly.

 Is this information helpful?